merayen/aim/README.md

 # AIM
 Text based music and sound design tool.

+## What
+- Node based synthesizer and Digital Audio Workstation
+- High performance (hopefully)
+	- Use Rust
+	- Maybe look at using LLVM JIT for further speed ups
+- "Not invented here" syndrome
+	- To get better at math
+	- Understand how DSP works

 ## Why
-Make music in terminal without boss knowing.
+Make music in terminal without UI.

 ## How
 - Use vim